 Modern EDI software integrates across your ecosystem into your other workflows for true end-to-end processing and EDI visibility into the trading partner relationships driving revenue.

 Modern EDI reflects the increased diversity of partner, application, and service interfaces present in business environments today.
 That diversity imposes new requirements on EDI systems, including support for connections that combine applications, services, and data resources in powerful end-to-end business processes.

-Modern EDI also simplifies EDI configuration and operation for IT and business users.
+Modern EDI also simplifies EDI interfaces by streamlining configuration and operation for IT and business users.
 IT personnel can onboard new partners and introduce changes to existing partner integrations using visual modeling, template-driven specification, and object reuse, instead of coding.
 And business professionals gain direct access to EDI activity data and results, through secure dashboards and email notifications.

 Overall, modern EDI gives a business the ability to automate more kinds of partner interactions and improves quality, accuracy, turnaround, and cost per transaction.
 It provides increased flexibility to connect with partners on their own terms and makes it possible to respond faster to partner-driven changes.

 The Key Difference Between Traditional EDI and Modern EDI

 EDI data is more than just the EDI format; it's about the EDI processes as well.

 Modern EDI systems evolve to keep pace with your ecosystems, which are now much more diversified to include wide-ranging customers, trading partners, protocols, and formats, as well as new applications and systems that must be integrated.